breakthatbass/cdox/README.md

 ```

 ## how it works
-cdox reads in a `.h` file and creates documentation in a markdown file.
+cdox reads in a `.h` or `.c` file and creates documentation in a markdown file.

 **keywords:**
 - `@name:` name of documentation